 Math Specialist: These funds will be specifically dedicated and principally directed toward students who are learning English, students who are from economically disadvantaged circumstances, and foster youth.
 CAASPP and local assessment data have revealed an achievement gap between these subgroups and overall students.
 This gap has been persistent and more intensive intervention is warranted.
 The supplemental funds received by the district are principally directed towards meeting the District's goals for unduplicated pupils by providing intervention in the form of a math specialist who provides case management, academic support tutorials, small group targeted instruction in the classroom, and professional development for classroom teachers.
 These services are aligned with LCAP goals that support all students in reaching their highest potential, are focused on students with the most need, and are the most effective use of funds to support unduplicated pupils based on the research cited above.
-Supplemental funds are specifically expended on programs to improve students.
+Supplemental funds are specifically expended on programs to improve student achievement and learning English.
+The funds will support ongoing intervention programs that serve predominantly Title 1 and ELL students.
 The District recognizes that while supplemental funds are generated in order to serve the focus students, some services may, should the need arise, be utilized for students outside the focus groups.
-The programs and services will be provided at each school to increase and improve services to unduplicated pupils in the 2022-23 school year as follows:
+The programs and services will be provided at each school to increase and improve services to unduplicated pupils in the 2023-24 school year as follows:

-1) All students will be assessed three times a year given local measures/benchmark assessments in math.
+- 1) All students will be assessed three times a year given local measures/benchmark assessments in math.
 These assessments will be disaggregated by ELL and SED populations.
 Specific services will be given to students who are not proficient.
-These services will be monitored by the principal, case manager or coordinator.

-2) Students who are not academically proficient will receive first-tier interventions in classrooms.
-Second-tier interventions including intervention specialist support and/or before or after-school tutorials provided 2.5 times per week.
+These services will be monitored by the principal, case manager or coordinator. - 2) Students who are not academically proficient will receive first-tier interventions in classrooms.
+Second-tier interventions including intervention specialist support and/or before or after-school tutorials provided 2·5 times per week.
 These interventions will be in addition to core instruction.